 Update April 2020 - We've decided to no longer offer the Kinderboard for sale at Milk Tooth.
 This is for a variety of reasons, some of which are outlined below.
 The information in this article was written at a point in time when we did offer both for boards for sale.
 It is as unbiased as possible.

 The two toys are indeed very similar and essentially serve the same purpose.
 They are both of beautiful quality to look at and touch.
 However, there are a few differences between the Wobbel Board and the Kinderboard.

-The long and short of it is that if you have hard floors and/or if the budget stretches then I do always recommend the Wobbel Boards with the wool felt backing.
-At the lower pricepoint, the Kinderfeets Kinderboard is still an excellent, high quality option that will provide the same amount of fun and play for your children.
+The long and short of it is that if you have hard floors and/or if the budget stretches then I do always recommend the Wobbel Boards with the felt backing.
+Side by side, the Wobbel looks and feels to be a higher quality than the Kinderboard.
+At a lower price point though, the Kinderboard will still provide plenty of fun and play for your children.